enriquemolinari/react-starter-tasklist/README.md

 ## Using localhost (for your PC)

 The pwa app, and the two back-end services must be accessed through a **reverse proxy** to have the same-origin policy and the SameSite=strict cookie working.
-Locally, I have used [Kong](https://konghq.com/install/#kong-community), if you want to use the same, below you will find sample configuration.
+Below I have provided configuration files for [Kong](https://konghq.com/install/#kong-community) and [Nginx](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/) if you want to use any of those.
 Make sure the `.env` file is pointing to the correct reserse proxy port.
 Below is a sample using port 8000.

 ```
 # for simple localhost